Digital-Data-Co/forge-docs/src/administration-guide/installation_manually.md

 ## Service User

-Semaphore does not need to be run as user `root` - so you shouldn't.
+Forge does not need to be run as user `root` - so you shouldn't.

 **Benefits** of using a service user:
 * Has its own user-config